 At the Aspire Foundation, a spectacular firework show happens that could be viewed from the Aspire Park from around 8:30 PM to 9 PM.

-Numerous parades are held today as members of the public, Armed Forces, Ministry of Interior, and Amiri Guards participate in it.
+Numerous parades are held today as members of the public, Armed Forces, Ministry of Interior, and Amiri Guards participate.

 The Ministry of Defense also organizes horse parade with the Amiri Guard and army musical shows at the Katara Amphitheater.